cdrummey216/whoami/whoami.md

 4. The present is before me.
 5. The future is after me.

 Good intentions in both words and actions are an imperitive through good faith and good will.
 In order to be intentional, someone must be present to respond in some manner (how do you want to respond).
 In order to live in real-time, someone must respond.
 An imperitive arises to be present and to act.

 * Authenticity without offensiveness
 * Sincerity without design
 * Simplicity without distortion
 * Fluidity without yeilding

-### outline
-* Health (post-alcohol/respect for body, future)
-* Family (Support, care)
-* Love (audrey,grant,ronan, simple joy of life)
-* Methods of Expression ('making', computers, tools, art)
+### How do I forgive yesterday's self?
+* How do I forgive yesterday's self?
+* Time separates today and yesterday. and I only travel in one direction.
+So I must move on, always.

+### How should today's self live?
+* How should today's self live?
+* Know that it is good to be alive, always.
+Respond in real-time (self-expression) while being one with the present.

+### How do I plan for tomorrow's self?
+* How do I plan for tomorrow's self?
+* You have agency now, so what can you do for tomorrow's self?
+Navigate to the ideal self over time.

+### The Ideal of Balance
 * Inequality is the source of imbalance.
-How do I neutralize extremes, find balance in life and improve my position?
-Seek 1.618.... (life is so rich and joy is bountiful.
-Consider two courses of action that are achieveable, definable, and respectful.
+* How do I neutralize extremes, find balance in life and improve my position?
+Seek 1.618....
+* Consider two courses of action that are achieveable, definable, and respectful.
 Using the properties of the golden ratio, assign the larger/greater/self-interested/positive option as _a_ and the other option as _b_.
-Choose _a_ and orient yourself towards 1.618...)
+Choose _a_ and orient yourself towards 1.618...
+* Methods of Expression ('making', computers, tools, art as examples of human creativity)

 # Part 4: How to be present and to act? (a: Self-expression.
 Living as art.
 Here is my self.)